markusmoenig/CHIPcade/ChipReference.md

 - **SPRSET Sd, ImageGroup**.
 Assign an image group to the sprite.
 - **SPRIMG Sd, Rs**.
 Set the index of the image in the current image group.
 Default is 0.
+- **SPRANM Sd, From, To**.
+Set the animation range for the sprite and start animation.
+If the current image index is not inside the range set it to the animation start frame.

 - **SPRVIS Sd, State**.
 Set sprite visibility (Invisible/Visible).
 Default is invisible.
 - **SPRWRP Sd, State**.
 Set the wrapping mode for the sprite (Off/On).
 Wrapped sprites wrap around the layer or screen (i.e. when they go offscreen re-appear on the other side).